adamgordonbell/amphetype_new/README.md

  * Letter coloring, both in input and displayed text, based on current positions and errors
  * Individual letter coloring, both in input and displayed text, based on current positions and errors
  * improved lesson splitter
+4. Toggle case sensitivity
  * Option for continuing to the next passage even with typing mistakes
  * permissive mode
+5. Option for continuing to the next passage even with typing mistakes
  * Invisible Mode: Makes input text invisible (goes well with #2)
  * Option for preventing continuing to the next word until space correctly pressed
+4. Option for automatically inserting space (so only letters need to be typed)
  * Allows continuation even with typing errors
  * Dark Theme
+6. Option for preventing continuing to the next word until space correctly pressed
  * etc
  * Extensive GUI Color Settings
  * Can change return and space characters
  * Allows for smaller resizing than vanilla Amphetype
+7. Extensive GUI Color Settings

+8. Can change return and space characters

+9. Allows for smaller resizing than vanilla Amphetype

 Todo: